CDs and High-Yield Savings are Over-Rated

 Why am I so negative?

 Third, decisions.
 For CDs, you need to remember when it comes due and then decide if you want to cash it out or renew it, and if so, for what term?
-Also, if you need the money before the CD comes due, then you pay a penalty.

-Lastly, value.
+Fourth, value.
 Yes, these savings accounts are FDIC-insured but this guarantee isn’t free as you pay for it by receiving a lower rate than is otherwise available.
+Also, if you need the money before the CD comes due, then you pay a penalty.

 Too much detail, vigilance, and decision-making for too little value.